cameflow/BeerBaseballStats/README.md

 - View historical stats by category for each player

 ## Validations
-- Can't start the game until each time has at least one player
+- Can't start the game until each team has at least one player
 - When you select the attacking team you will only be able to select players from that team as batters
 - The game tracks which bases have players so when you make a HIT or a Home Run the corresponding number of runs will be added to the score
 - After 3 strikes you will get an out